arnesanches/powerbi-advanced-dashboard/README.md

     - The dashboard will automatically load the financial data and display the interactive visualizations.

 2. **Python**:
-    - If you want to verify the calculations, you can run the `python_code.py` or `python_code.ipynb` files in a Python environment.
+    - If you want to verify the calculations, you can run the `python_code.py` file in a Python environment.
     - The calculations made in Python are an extra confirmation of the values in Power BI.

 ## Conclusion